Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The V2 had an awesome power, diving out of orbit at enormous speed in almost complete silence.
 Technology at the time knew of no defence.
 It seemed that the only way to end the attacks would be to disable or capture the launchers, which were known to be in Belgium.

-At twelve noon the Council's manual workers clocked off work after collecting their wages from Deptford Town Hall, opposite the store.
-Many headed off shopping.
+At noon the Council's manual workers clocked off after collecting their wages from Deptford Town Hall, opposite the store.
+Many went shopping.

 Also at noon, far away on Walcheren Island off the Belgian Coast, a select group of German dignitaries were celebrating.
 They had arranged drinks to mark the 250th launch of a V2 rocket, which was despatched skywards as they watched.
 A few minutes later it malfunctioned and exploded in the sky above St Paul's Cray in Kent.
 No-one was hurt.